Constitution of the New York State Young Democrats

 Section 3.1.
 Removal.

-In order to be removed from office, the impeached state committee member shall have the right to a trial to be held no less than twenty (20) days and no later than forty five (45) days following passage of said impeachment resolution.
+In order to be removed from office, the impeached state committee member shall have the right to a trial to be held no less than twenty (20) days and no later than forty-five (45) days following passage of said impeachment resolution.
 The trial, convened by the State Executive Committee, shall be chaired by the Legal Director or, in the case of the Legal Director being impeached or if the Legal Director is unavailable, the trial shall be chaired by a non-voting state committee member appointed by the President.
-The accused shall have the right to present witnesses in his or her defense, cross-examine the witnesses for the prosecution and to be represented by counsel.
+The accused shall have the right to present witnesses in their defense, cross-examine the witnesses for the prosecution and to be represented by counsel.
 An impeached state committee member shall be removed from office only upon a two-thirds (2/3) vote of the state executive committee.

 ARTICLE IX – PUBLICATION